 Segment your list further and target the most engaged subscribers.

-Next, craft a series of emails that drive conversions, embed your countdown timer and queue up the messages.
+Next, craft a series of emails that drive conversions and queue up the messages.

 Stage 4.
 Purchase